 - Shoes: flats, pumps, stilettos, open-toed heels, and closed kitten heels.

-- Top: neutral colored short-sleeved button down shirts, button-up or collared shirt, sports coat, sweaters in a mix of colors and patterns
+- Top: neutral-colored short-sleeved button-down shirts, button-up or collared shirt, sport coat, sweaters in a mix of colors and patterns

 - Bottom: semi-formal pants, dress slacks, and dark jeans.

 - Shoes: tie-up shoes, dark leather shoes, and loafers.

 What Is Business Casual For A Job Interview?